alexanderfagerlund/Spin-fractionalization/README.md

 jblistdelta=0point02.csv: bulk spin values computed using Mathematica.

-edgespinplots_paper_v10.py: used to plot the density and spin data, using the .csv files above.
+edgespinplots_paper_v10.py: used to plot the density and spin data in Fig. 1, using the .csv files above.

+edgespinplots_RR_paper.py: used to plot the spin data in Fig. 2, using the .csv files above.